Warm-ups

 Do warm-up sets count?

 Personally, I only log work sets and with people I train I only care about work sets.
-The only time I will even ask them about warm-up sets is if something seems “off”.
+Naturally, a beginner needs guidance on warm-up sets but once they're comfortable the only time I will even ask about warm-up sets is if something seems “off”.
 A typical indicator of this is if they’re supposed to do two or more sets but are significantly weaker in the first.

-If I was to somehow reconsider work sets from the way I do now, I guess I would start counting (and logging) at 50% of 1RM.
-As it stands now, if it’s not a prescribed work set or a weight over 90% of 1RM I don’t really care.
+If I was to somehow reconsider work sets from the way I do now (and I don't plan to) I guess I would start counting (and logging) at 50% of 1RM.
+As it stands now, if it’s not a prescribed work set or a weight over 90% of 1RM I don’t count them.

 Copyright © 2014-2024 — EVERLIFTING (everlifting.com)